Garbage Collector Performance Issues

 If you run Confluence on a VM, check that is it not using the swap file.
 If it does, when the JVM garbage collects it has to load the objects from the swap file into memory to clean them, and this can cause significantly longer GC pauses.
 Instead of using swapping, ballooning and bursting, allocate adequate memory to the VM.

-If you find you are still experiencing difficulties with GC after following these recommendations and you would like to see if you can tune the JVM better to improve performance, we recommend following the instructions in our Garbage Collection (GC) Tuning Guide.
-This document will take you through the process of choosing performance goals (throughput/footprint/latency), and how to tune for those goals.
+If you find you are still experiencing difficulties with GC after following these recommendations and you would like to see if you can tune the JVM better to improve performance, see our Garbage Collection (GC) Tuning Guide.
+This document was put together a few years ago, but has some useful information on choosing performance goals (throughput/footprint/latency), and how to tune for those goals.